dyfet/busuto/FEATURES.md

 ## sync.hpp

 This introduces scoped guards for common C++17 and C++20 thread synchronization primitives.
-I also provide a golang-like wait group.
+I also provide a golang-like wait group and a pipeline template that is like a very simple go channel.
 The use cases for golang waitgroups and the specific race conditions they help to resolve apply equally well to detached C++ threads.

 ## system.hpp